 At lower values of k (0.02 to 0.1), "Ours" significantly outperforms the others, especially evident at "k=0.02" where it leads Random-k and Top-k by 48% and 21%, respectively, as shown in Subfigure 3(e).
 When k increases to 0.08 and 0.1, as seen in Subfigures 3(b) and 3(c), the performance of all three methods becomes comparable.
-Even in such cases, our method remains competitive.
+Within this range of k values, "Ours" also demonstrates better accuracy than the baseline FL.
+This is because retaining only the most important parameters in each training round minimizes the impact of less significant parameters, allowing "Ours" to achieve better performance for the given number of communication rounds.
 Through experiments on the UT-HAR and Widar datasets, we demonstrate the stability and reliability of our sparsification method.
 Moreover, as k decreases, the performance gains become more prominent.